-Examples of Sue's work are:-
+Examples of Sue's work are:

-- Implementing and overseeing many 24/7 care packages, including directly employing many teams of care staff;
+- implementing and overseeing many 24/7 care packages, including directly employing many teams of care staff;

-- Purchasing properties to be adapted for clients, commissioning the adaptations, negotiating terms and overseeing the performance of the building contracts;
+- purchasing properties to be adapted for clients, commissioning the adaptations, negotiating terms and overseeing the performance of the building contracts;

-- Advising in safeguarding issues;
+- advising in safeguarding issues;

-- Training provided to many charities and support organisations on matters such as mental capacity and the Court of Protection.
+- provided training to many charities and support organisations on matters such as mental capacity and the Court of Protection.